Terminal World: 'Earth'

 One character tells a story about the founding of the world's two other cities, Fortune's Landing and Soul's Rest, both known to be older than even Spearpoint.
 According to the story, the cities were founded by twin princes who hailed from a faraway kingdom.
 One brother, named Spirit, founded Soul's Rest, while the other brother, Opportunity, founded Fortune's Landing.
 This refers to the Mars Exploration Rover mission.

 The ages of characters, given in years, also imply that either they mature much more quickly than present-day humans, or that the year is much longer than 365 days (which if the planet is Mars will be the case since a Mars year is 687 Earth days).
 It is said that people once lived to be twice as old as now, which makes Mars such a good fit.

+Additionally, several references to time referring to “Twelve months to a year” indicate that the local year is longer than the twelve months of a terrestrial year.
 There are also references to people in the past being similar in size to children; this could indicate that the lower Martian gravity has led all humans to be taller than their Earth-based ancestors.

 Several times during the novel, distant historical/mythical events are referred to as "before the moon split in two" hinting at Mars' two moons.

 There are references throughout the novel to the world growing colder and the air thinner, which fits with a terraformed Mars whose atmosphere isn't being maintained.
 One of the main characters, Ricasso, mentions that he has done calculations and that the atmosphere is "like a bucket with a leak in it".

 Another factor is where, toward the end of the book powerful machines which have a major part to play refer to the location as Earthgate "this ancient, once-dead world" and distinguish it from Earth itself.
 One character pick up partially on this, saying "What the hell is Earthgate anyway?
 Why doesn't she just say Earth and be done with it?"